What Does the Bible Say About Cutting Ties With Family? 50+ Verses

 Meaning: We often strive for harmony in our families, but this verse challenges us to consider the deeper conflicts that can arise.
 It's a thought-provoking reminder to reflect on the true nature of our relationships.

-10 Bible Verses on Letting Go of Toxic Family
+10 Bible Verses About Stepping Back From Toxic Family Patterns

 11) Proverbs 22:24-25